sgjanssens/DelayTools/tests/array-indexing/README.md

 d := 10: r := 5
 Array(symmetric, (1..d)$r);
 ```
 but at present this does not work, see [this thread](https://mapleprimes.com/questions/225188-Indexing-And-Storage-Of-Higher-Dimensional) on MaplePrimes.
-I thank the respondents in that thread - and [vv](https://mapleprimes.com/users/vv/) in particular - for suggesting to use sparse storage instead of symmetric storage.
+I thank the respondents - and [vv](https://mapleprimes.com/users/vv/) in particular - for suggesting to use sparse storage instead of symmetric storage.
 In this directory you find my rudimentary implementation and some test results.

 ## Installation and usage
 Assuming you run Maple in this directory, read the procedures into the current session
 ```
 read "array-indexing.mpl";
 ```
-and compare standard rectangular indexing and storage with custum symmetric indexing and sparse storage by running
+and compare standard rectangular indexing and storage with custom symmetric indexing and sparse storage by running
 ```
 read "tests.mpl";
 ```